FLEX: A Largescale Multimodal, Multiview Dataset for Learning Structured Representations for Fitness Action Quality Assessment: FLEX Dataset

 \subsection{Preliminary Setup}

 \paragraph{Action/Exercise Selection.} Bodyweight exercises require no equipment, making them simpler and less injury-prone.
-In contrast, weight-loaded exercises involve lifting external weights, targeting specific muscles, and following structured progression, but carry a higher injury risk if done improperly.
+In contrast, weight-loaded exercises involve lifting external weights and carry a higher injury risk if done improperly.
 Thus, proper technique and posture are crucial in weight training to prevent injuries.
 To support this, we carefully selected 20 common exercises based on the following criteria: \textbf{1)} Include exercises targeting both upper and lower body muscle groups. \textbf{2)} Cover complex, injury-prone joints, such as the shoulders. \textbf{3)} Feature a variety of higher-risk free-weight exercises. \textbf{4)} Focus on widely practiced exercises to ensure broad relevance, aligning with commonly recommended training regimens.
 A comparison of our dataset with Fitness-AQA and EgoExo-Fitness is provided in \autoref{table2_flex_egoexo}.

 \textbf{Diverse Subject Pool.} To capture diverse skill levels, we recruited subjects across Novice, Amateur, and Expert skill brackets through surveys at our institutions and local gyms, receiving over 60 registrations from students and coaches.
 Each applicant completed an online questionnaire, an offline ability test, and 3D/body composition analysis to assess weight-bearing capacity and skill level.
-We selected 38 male subjects: 10 experts (ID: P01–P10), 8 amateurs (ID: A01–A10, excluding A06 and A09), and 20 novices (ID: N01–N10).
-Unlike existing datasets, ours spans all skill levels, as shown in \autoref{table3_al}.
+Following prior work \cite{li2024egoexo}, we selected a total of 38 subjects: 10 experts (ID: P01–P10), 8 amateurs (ID: A01–A10, excluding A06 and A09), and 20 novices (ID: N01–N10).
+Unlike existing datasets, ours spans all skill levels, as shown in \autoref{table1_dataset} and \autoref{table2_flex_egoexo}.

 \textbf{Recording Multiple Continuous Exercise Repetitions.} To support modeling the temporal evolution of action quality over time, each subject was required to perform 10 repetitions per action.
 In comparison, existing datasets lack this multirepetition capture of weight training.